scalableinternetservices/ucsb_website/project3.md

 # Project 3: Chat Server and Corresponding React Front-End

-In this project you will write a chat server using sinatra and packaged in a docker container, as well as a standalone React-based front-end for your chat sever.
+In this project you will write a chat server using sinatra and packaged in a docker container, as well as a stand-alone React-based front-end for your chat sever.

 Your front-end should have the capability to seamlessly work with both your